giuseppe-guerra/giuseppe-guerra/README.md

 ## Hi there 👋

+I'm __Giuseppe Guerra__, a software engineer based in Italy.

+- 🔭 I’m currently working with Microsoft tecnologies like .NET, C#, SQL Server, ASP.NET Core and so on...

 <!--
 **giuseppe-guerra/giuseppe-guerra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.